Djibril Coulibaly (footballer, born 2008)

-Djibril Coulibaly (born 18 November 2008) is a French professional football player who plays as a midfielder for Ligue 1 club Nice.
+Djibril Coulibaly (born 18 November 2008) is a French professional footballer who plays as a midfielder for Ligue 1 club Nice.

 Career

 Coulibaly is a product of the youth academies of AS Courdimanche, Cergy Pontoise, and Nice.
 On 10 May 2025, he signed his first professional contract with Nice.
 He debuted with the senior Nice side in a 2–0 loss to Benfica in a 2025–26 UEFA Champions League qualifying match on 12 August 2025.

 International career

 Born in France, Coulibaly is of Malian descent.
 He made the France U17 squad for the 2025 UEFA European Under-17 Championship.